-- Serve it on top of rice or quinoa.
+- Serve it on top of rice or perfect quinoa.

 - Make it low carb and pair it with some vegetables, a few of our favorites are:

-If you want more chicken thigh recipes you’ve gotta’ try these spicy teriyaki Instant Pot chicken thighs too which can be made mild too.
+If you want more chicken thigh recipes you’ve gotta’ try these Instant Pot teriyaki chicken thighs too which can be made mild too.
 The homemade teriyaki sauce is the bomb though.

 - Instant Pot apricot chicken – which uses salad dressing too